A non-reciprocal model for morphogenesis in symbiosis

-The morphology diagram that emerges is very rich in dynamic phases (Fig.~\ref{fig:fig5}).
-At low symbiont coverage, each symbiont generates its own independent deformation and therefore, we observe the formation of invaginations which transition into symbiont budding with increasing $|\Delta \varepsilon|$, as in the single-symbiont case.
-As the number of symbionts $N_S$ grows, the membrane couples the dynamics of the group of symbionts, and induces collective effects that are unique to systems where activity derives from the interaction between agents rather than being intrinsic to a single agent.
-For example, at intermediate $N_S$ coverage and weak activity, the host-symbiont association yields transient membrane blebs which form in a cyclic manner (SI Movie 4), a phase that has not previously been reported in the context of self-propelled particles interacting with lipid membranes~\cite{Vutukuri2020, Iyer2022, Iyer2023}.
-At comparable symbiont coverage and larger activities, the wrapping of the membrane around each symbiont particle increases, which prevents their aggregation due to the membrane-mediated repulsion that arises between them.
-This leads to the asymmetric distribution of symbionts on the surface of the vesicle, forming a Janus-like polar vesicle which displaces ballistically (SI Movie 5).
+Remarkably, at intermediate values of $N_S$ and $\Delta \varepsilon$, the non-reciprocal interaction with the deformable surface of the model cell induces collective dynamics of the group of symbiont particles, which do not interact with each other beyond volume exclusion.
+These collective effects are best exemplified by cyclic formation of membrane blebs (SI Movie 4), a dynamic morphology that has not previously been reported in the context of self-propelled particles interacting with fluid membranes~\cite{Vutukuri2020, Iyer2022, Iyer2023}.
+At comparable symbiont coverage and larger activities, the wrapping of the membrane around each symbiont particle increases, preventing their aggregation.
+Nonetheless, symbionts spontaneously end up asymmetrically distributed on the surface of the model cell, forming a Janus-like polar vesicle which displaces ballistically (SI Movie 5).

-Interestingly, we also observe the formation of membrane protrusions for $\Delta \varepsilon<0$.
-Nonetheless, these protrusions qualitatively differ from those reported in Figs.~\ref{fig:fig3} and~\ref{fig:fig2} in both their larger radius and structure, with symbionts localizing in ring-like formations at their base instead of at the tip of the extrusion (green crosses in Fig.~\ref{fig:fig5}; SI Fig.~6 and SI Movie 6), and are driven by the area and volume constraints of the vesicle, whereby the excess membrane area generated from a decrease in volume when symbionts are wrapped and semi-invaginated is released as a tube~\cite{bahrami_formation_2017}.
-Additionally, protrusions can also form when symmetric distributions symbionts lock in space portions of a vesicle that is also displacing ballistically (green circles in Fig.~\ref{fig:fig5}; SI Movie 7).
+Lastly, we also report the formation of two different classes of protrusions which qualitatively from those reported in Fig.~\ref{fig:fig2}.
+Here symbionts particles localize in ring-like formations at the base of the protrusion instead of its tip (green crosses in Fig.~\ref{fig:fig4}B; SI Fig.~6 and SI Movie 6).
+Unlike protrusion extrusion by pulling, the emergence of these protrusions is driven by changes in the the surface area and volume of the vesicle.
+In particular, the excess membrane area generated when the volume of the vesicle decreases due to symbiont wrapping and invaginations is released as a tube, an effect previously studied in Ref.~\cite{bahrami_formation_2017}.
+Lastly, protrusions can also form when symmetric distributions of symbionts lock in space portions of a vesicle whose body is being displaced (green circles in Fig.~\ref{fig:fig4}B; SI Movie 7).